ong-ck/tp/docs/DeveloperGuide.md

 - `CLIAlgo`: consist of only 1 main method and it is responsible for initializing the componnents in the correct sequence and connects them with each other during runtime.
-- `commons`: Represents a collection of classes that are used by multiple other components.
-They are essential for reading and processing inputs from the user.
-It consist of:
 - `Ui`: Responsible for handling all interactions with the user.
 - `Parser`: Responsible for making sense of all commands entered by the user.
 - `Topic`: A class responsible for managing all files allocated to single topic in CS2040C.
 - `TopicManager`: A class responsible for handling operations involving all `Topic`.
 - `command`: A collection of `Command` objects which handles the different functionalities of `CLIAlgo`.
 - `file`: A collection of files used in CS2040C.
 - `storage`: A collection of classes responsible for reading, storing and writing data to the hard disk.